 Its fun to be a photographer at a special event or family party, however its also your professional responsibility to get all required photos.
 In advance, ask for a list of important family members, or corporate VIPs and honorees.
 Ask what special group pictures are required, so you can get that family reunion photo, or the corporate photos needed for publicity.
 Find out the event's timeline so you can be ready for speeches, award presentations, a birthday cake, or a surprise award.
 And finally, in this age of everything immediate -- ask your client if they need the photos delivered within 24 hours, or if you can deliver the finished photos within 3-5 business days.

-Read More about Preparing for NYC Special Event Photos>>
+Read More About NY City Special Event Photos>>

 NYC bar and bat mitzvah photographer Bloom has a bar bar mitzvah photographer studio in NY City.